-He was born in 1950, in Greenville, Florida, a small town near the Florida/Georgia line.
+Curtis was born in 1950 in Greenville, Florida, a small town near the Florida/Georgia line.
 Curtis and his family moved to Fort Pierce in 1955.
-He attended Lincoln Park Academy and graduated from Dan McCarthy High School.
+He attended Lincoln Park Academy and graduated from Dan McCarty High School.

-He had never heard of oil paints until Alfred Hair came to his school to demonstrate some basic painting techniques and how to make frames.
+Curtis had never heard of oil paints until Alfred Hair came to his school to demonstrate some basic painting techniques and how to construct frames.
 After Alfred’s presentation, he went home and began experimenting.
-He explained, “I used leftover paint from paint cans I found at house construction sites and painted on construction board.”
-He first saw oil paints in tubes up close when he watched Harold Newton paint.
+He later explained, “I used leftover paint from paint cans I found at home construction sites and painted on construction board.”
+The first time he saw oil paints in tubes up close was when he watched Harold Newton paint.

-He sold his first painting, which was 12 by 24 inches, for $6 when he was sixteen.
+Curtis sold his first painting, which was 12 by 24 inches, for $6 when he was sixteen years old.
 By the time he was seventeen, Curtis was selling on the road, earning $25 a painting.
 “I would just get in my car, load up my paintings and go,” he said.
-“My primary route was US1 to Delray, then west to Okeechobee and Arcadia and north to Daytona.
+“My primary route was US1 to Delray Beach, then west to Okeechobee and Arcadia and north to Daytona.
 I stopped at professional offices and places of businesses to show my work.”
-He remembers being welcomed most everywhere he went.
-Customers would ask when he was coming back and he would set up dates to return with more paintings.
-He discovered that the best days to show up at a business were paydays.
+Curtis says he remembers being welcomed almost everywhere he went.
+Customers would ask when he was coming back and he would set dates to return with more paintings.
+He quickly discovered that the best days to show up at a business were paydays.

 Robert Butler writes that Curtis would visit him in the 1970s when he lived in Okeechobee.
 They discussed painting techniques and the kinds of tools they could use.
-Curtis was interested in fan brushes and subject matter that extended beyond what typical for other Fort Pierce painters.
-Like Robert, he loved the interior swamplands of Florida, and was greatly influenced by his hunting experiences.
+Curtis was interested in fan brushes and subject matter that extended beyond what was typical for the other Fort Pierce painters.
+Like Robert, Curtis loved the interior swamp lands of Florida and was greatly influenced by his hunting experiences.

-After selling on the road for a while, he met Hezekiah Baker.
+After selling on the road for a while, Curtis met Hezekiah Baker.
 Curtis showed him his work and Hezekiah began mentoring him.
 “He looked at what I had and started me all over again.
 I got my experience from him,” Curtis explained to a reporter.
-H started using acrylic paints and charging $300 to $1,000 a painting.
+Soon after, Curtis started using acrylic paints and charging $300 to $1,000 for his paintings.